 The immune system is part of the body that fights foreign objects or infections.
 Patients with rheumatoid arthritis (or RA for short) have a faulty immune system that attacks the body's own tissues.
 As a result, these patients have inflammation (swelling and redness) and damage in joints (arthritis).
-There are some prescription medicines that slow down the progress of joint damage in RA patients.
-These medicines may cause unwanted effects or may not work well in some patients.
+Methotrexate is an oral prescription medicine (taken by mouth) that slows down the progress of joint damage in RA patients.
+It may cause unwanted effects or may not work well enough in some patients.
 Therefore, there was a need to study new treatments for RA.
-ASP015K (also known as peficitinib) is a new oral prescription medicine (taken by mouth) for RA in Japan.
+ASP015K (also known as peficitinib) is a new oral prescription medicine for RA in Japan.

 This study was conducted in patients with moderate to severe RA.
-Patients took either ASP015K or placebo.
+These patients were taking methotrexate but it did not work well enough.
+In this study, patients took either ASP015K or placebo.
 (The section below describes what placebo tablets are.)
 This study looked at the proportion of patients whose RA symptoms improved at least 20%.
 That is the number of treated patients whose RA symptoms improved at least 20% compared to all treated patients.
 The study compared patients after they took study medicine (ASP015K or placebo) for 3 months.
 Four dose levels of ASP015K were studied to see which dose worked best for patients.
 It was also important to find out what unwanted effects these patients had from the study medicines.

-The study started in June 2012 and ended in December 2013.
+The study started in July 2012 and ended in February 2014.
 When the study ended, the sponsor of this study (Astellas) reviewed all the study information and created a report of the results.
 This is a summary of that report.